 Strategy outlining the different key documents, the decision-making process as well as the steps to fulfil to successfully set up a cycle of priorities and activities at AER.
 Adopted by the Executive Board and ratified by the General Assembly.
 Long term lifespan.

 Strategy creating a system of communications for AER as well as defining AER in its communications environment.
 Adopted by the Executive Board and ratified by the General Assembly.
 Long term lifespan.

 AER Member relations strategy

 Strategy setting forth the general goal of AER with regards to its members as well as the different options available to them in terms of membership.
 Adopted by the Executive Board and ratified by the General Assembly.
 Long term lifespan.

 Strategy determining how AER staff should be recruited, the competences required at AER as well as how to manage issues related to members of the staff.
 Adopted by the Executive Board.
 Medium term lifespan.

-Document containing all tools and methods used at AER.
-Adopted by the Executive Board.
-Medium term lifespan.
+Contains all tools, services and methods used at AER, continuously updated (web address below) by the Executive Board.

 AER Action plan